google-site-verification: google97197d2cda59094f.html ;

 FLIGHTS - TICKETS

-You will need to make use of Adelaide, Perth and Melbourne Airports for these trips.
+You may need to make use of Adelaide, Perth and Melbourne Airports for these trips.

 Don't forget to get some travel insurance to cover you once you have bought your tickets.